sbboard/audioAdventure/README.md

 # Audio File Placement
 Place audio tracks in the /audio/ folder.
-Tracks should be in a folder named according to their placement on the album array in the JSON document (/0/ for first array, /1/ for second, etc...).
+Tracks should be in a folder named according to their placement on the album array in the JSON document (/0/ for first array, /1/ for second, etc...).<br />
+the only file required in your audio adventure folder is a "casette.jpg".

 # JSON Formatting